openenclave/openenclave/docs/DesignDocs/full_edl_serialization.md

 ```

 Although EDL provides sufficient mechanisms for performing full serialization,
 the generator does not currently enforce these mechanisms.
-By default, the
+As shown above,
-generator produces edge routines that implicitly copy untrusted memory
+without using proper syntax or annotations, the generator may still produce edge
-references into the enclave.
-This results in potential security flaws and
+routines that implicitly copy untrusted memory references into the enclave.
-non-portable code.
+This results in potential security flaws and non-portable code.

 To overcome these problems, the generator can be modified to warn when an EDL
 specification cannot be fully serialized.